 Minimally invasive heart procedures isn’t right for everyone.
 Your multi-disciplinary team will evaluate your individual situation to determine the best treatment option for you.
 We offer:

 - Innovative heart valve procedures: Your physician inserts a thin, hollow tube called a catheter into a blood vessel in your groin (the femoral artery).
 Your physician may use the catheter to measure pressures in the heart and the amount of blood the heart pumps, drain fluid, inject dye to view on a specialized imaging angiogram, or place devices to treat heart conditions.
 We’re experts at minimally invasive treatments for heart valve disease, balloon valvuloplasty, MitraClip, and transcatheter aortic valve replacement (TAVR).

 - Video-assisted thoracoscopic surgeries (VATS): Your physician uses a tiny camera called a thoracoscope to perform thoracic surgery in the chest and lungs via small incisions in the chest.

 - Stroke prevention: The WATCHMAN™* device lowers stroke risk in people with heart arrhythmias who can’t use blood thinners.

 - Leading robotic technology: Our physicians perform precise robotic heart surgery through small incisions in the chest.

-- Arrhythmia ablation: Our physicians perform ablation of supra- ventricular and ventricular arrhythmias, including atrial fibrillation which is the most common arrhythmia.
+- Arrhythmia ablation: Our physicians perform ablation of supraventricular and ventricular arrhythmias, including atrial fibrillation, the most common arrhythmia.
 AHN physicians were the first in the region to perform ablations without using fluoroscopy or radiation.

-- Pulmonary balloon angioplasty: We ‘re the largest program in the region, and one of only 20 programs in the country performing this procedure for chronic thromboembolic pulmonary hypertension (CTEPH)
+- Pulmonary balloon angioplasty: We are the largest program in the region, and one of only 20 programs in the country performing this procedure for chronic thromboembolic pulmonary hypertension (CTEPH).